Get the Recipe

-It's especially nice for pizza as it adds bits of meat that can be spread over the entire surface of the dough, making every bite taste hearty, instead of just the bites where you happen to get a meatball.
+It's especially nice for pizza, as it adds bits of meat that can be spread over the entire surface of the dough, making every bite taste hearty, instead of only the bites where you happen to get a meatball.

-I applied the large meatballs in two ways: quartered and scattered, and sliced into 1/4-inch thick slices after simmering.
-Of those two methods, people liked the quarters more, but folks overwhelmingly preferred whole small balls in place of large split 'balls.
+I tried applying the large meatballs in two ways: quartered and scattered, and sliced into quarter-inch-thick slices after simmering.
+Of those two methods, people liked the quarters more.
+But folks overwhelmingly preferred whole, small balls in place of large, split balls.

-I was afraid that small balls might end up drying out or taste too much like sausage chunks.
-While it's true the large balls do offer more of the traditional tender interior that you get with a plain meatball, the little balls were still surprisingly moist and tender, even after simmering in sauce and baking on pizza.
+I was afraid that small balls might end up drying out, or taste too much like sausage chunks.
+While it's true that the large balls did offer more of the traditional tender interior that you get with a plain meatball, the little balls were still surprisingly moist and tender, even after simmering in sauce and baking on pizza.

 There's really not much more to say.
-Once you've made your sauce and simmered your balls, you stretch out a ball of dough (I used my New York-style Pizza Dough, though even store-bought will work fine) and top it with a layer of sauce.
+Once you've made your sauce and simmered your balls, stretch out a ball of dough—I used my New York–Style Pizza Dough, though even store-bought will work fine—and top it with a layer of sauce.

 As with plain meatballs, I like to give the whole pie a sprinkle of cheese as it comes out of the oven.
-Either a sharp Pecorino Romano (what I used) or a good aged Parmesan will work.
+Either a sharp Pecorino Romano (which is what I used) or a good aged Parmesan will work.